University of Florida Homepage

 Dual Enrollment

-Students may not be enrolled at both UF and another institution during Fall or Spring (Spring or Summer for IA students).
+Students may not be enrolled at both UF and another institution during Fall or Spring (Spring or Summer for IA students, any term of UF Online students).
 Students can petition this requirement if there are extenuating circumstances that prevent them from taking their coursework at UF.

 Extra Drop(s)-Current Semester Only